 Justin was most recently the Director of Finance for The Assemblage Hospitality, a co-working and extended stay hotel brand, crowdfunded with over $150 million from investors from 27 countries.
 In his role there, he oversaw the opening of their first two operating properties in New York from a financial standpoint.
 He also led the financial planning and pre-opening of the company’s third New York property as well as their first resort, in the Hudson Valley.
 Prior to that, Justin spent time at NeueHouse, specializing in finance, strategy, and corporate development.

-As CHIEF OF STAFF, Charlie Smith leads Golden Age’s initiatives related to strategy/decision-making, research, learning, emotional intelligence, and company culture.
+As CHIEF OF STAFF, Charlie Smith leads Golden Age’s initiatives related to DeSIGN/SPECIAL PROJECTS, strategy/decision-making, research, learning, emotional intelligence, and company culture.

 Charlie has played an integral role in Golden Age since joining the company in 2011.
 His first role within the company was as the project manager for the opening of Acme, coordinating design, construction, menu development, and the hiring of a Front of House team.
 When the property opened, Charlie became Operations manager and continued to provide vital oversight at every level of the business, both front and back of house.
 His diverse set of responsibilities included serving as Director of Events, a role he would maintain as the company grew, eventually developing and overseeing the events program for four venues.
 In 2017, Charlie joined the executive team to help build out the company’s corporate infrastructure.